-The Commission intends to issue additional bonds under the Senior Indenture at the end of 2012 to finance the costs of projects included in the Commission's Ten-Year Capital Plan and, possibly, to refinance the maturing principal of certain Turnpike Revenue Bonds.
-The Commission also intends to issue additional bonds under the Subordinate Indenture during the Spring of 2013 to finance one or more quarterly payments to PennDOT pursuant to the Funding Agreement.
-The Commission regularly evaluates market conditions with respect to the possible refunding of its outstanding Turnpike Revenue Bonds, Subordinate Revenue Bonds, Special Revenue Bonds, Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds.
+The Commission expects to issue an additional series of its Turnpike Revenue Bonds under the Senior Indenture, in the currently estimated amount of \$140,000,000, during the first quarter of 2013 for the purpose of funding costs of capital projects included in the Commission's Ten-Year Capital Plan.
+The Commission also expects to issue one or more series of additional bonds, including one or more series of Special Revenue Bonds, under the Subordinate Indenture during 2013 to finance some or all of its quarterly payments to PennDOT pursuant to the Funding Agreement under Act 44.
+See APPENDIX A - "CERTAIN FINANCIAL INFORMATION - Future Financing Considerations."
+In addition, the Commission regularly evaluates market conditions with respect to the possible refunding of its outstanding Turnpike Revenue Bonds, Subordinate Revenue Bonds, Special Revenue Bonds, Oil Franchise Tax Revenue Bonds and Registration Fee Revenue Bonds.